rossta/sudokill/README.markdown

 **REJECT|REASON**

 Your move was not accepted.
 Reasons:

-	VALUE
-	ROW
-	COLUMN
+	1 Not in the game
+	2 Wait your turn
+	3 Illegal move

+Example:

+	REJECT|1 Not in the game
+	//Rejection!
+You're on the bench

 **WIN**